MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-sql-server-always-on-and-microsoft-azure-disaster-recovery.md

 ## Conclusion
 <a name="end"> </a>

-After you failover and validate the recovery you are in a position to start configuring the farm to meet the current and future operational requirements, for example, capacity and high availability.
+After you failover and validate the recovery, you are in a position to start configuring the farm to meet the current and future operational requirements such as capacity and high availability.
 These requirements are determined by the duration of the downtime and recovery of the farm in the on-premises datacenter.

 As a final note, you have to review and validate your plan for falling back to the on-premises farm when it's operational again.